gwhn/ngQuestionnaires/README.md

 It is highly recommended that you install AngularJS Batarang for Chrome, which provides useful tools for debugging and profiling, and LiveReload which will apply CSS and script edits without the need to refresh your browser.

-##To Dos

-1. Use Firebase authentication and authorisation